Why I Decided to Leave Senegal Early

 Teaching abroad had always been on my radar so I decided to figure out how to make that happen.
 I reached out to the global office on campus and doing a shit ton of research on programs, countries, visas, and everything in between.

-During this time, a flyer popped up promoting an informational session that taking place about an opportunity to volunteer as an English teacher in Senegal.
+During this time, a flyer popped up promoting an informational session that was taking place about an opportunity to volunteer as an English teacher in Senegal.
 Signing up was a no brainer 🧠

 I went to the informational and knew I was going to apply before even leaving the room.
 I think I expressed interest the very same day via email to the principal (director) of the school 😂 I was playing NO GAMES.